MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 A quick little test run of the new 'PCG64McgRNG' (say that 10 times fast), generates an initial 1B length array of u128s in ~8s.

-> Sidenote: While trying to get 1B chars processed my poor program got 'Killed' repeatedly by my OS because turns it out that I was overly ambitious with using u128 for the unique characters, and u128s are 16 bytes long... so having 1,000,000,000 * 16bytes = 16 **GB** of data, which I was duplicating and creating new 16 GB lists all over the place.
-I've had to refactor and re-compute data for all the charts so that all the algorithms modified the existing input array instead of trying to allocate 2 or even 3 arrays, oops.
+> Sidenote: While trying to get 1B chars processed my poor program got 'Killed' repeatedly by my OS because I was using u128 for the unique characters, and u128s are 16 bytes long... so having 1,000,000,000 * 16bytes = 16 **GB** of data, which I was duplicating and creating new 16 GB lists all over the place... oops.

-So all in all I can currently process 1B of a couple unique characters (<1k) within: 8s+5s = 13s, and a max 1B array of 1M unique characters within 8s+24s = 32s, I need a 32x improvement.
+So I can barely process 1B of a couple unique characters (<1k) within: 8s+5s = 13s, and a max 1B array of 1M unique characters within 8s+24s = 32s, I want an approx 32x improvement.

 #### Step 1: Stop using u128s

-I'll be the first to admit that I was over-ambitious with this project, plus having more unique characters is realistically just stress testing the sorting algorithm so lets try `u8` for 1 byte (max value: 255).
+I'll admit that I was over-ambitious with this project, plus having more unique characters is realistically just stress testing the sorting algorithm so lets try `u8` for 1 byte (max value: 255).
 Hopefully that should be enough to see a difference between 2,3,255 character counts, but still give a massive performance boost:

 | Length | Unique Chars | Algo time | Real time |
 |--------|--------------|-----------|-----------|